 Further, due to refraction underwater, you might not need the same power as the glasses you use.
 You can get the power altered in custom-made dive masks, but ready-made ones don’t provide this option.
 You might go for a cheaper, ready-made option if you need it just for once.
 But custom-made masks are preferred by regular divers.

 Another choice you might need to make is framed or frameless dive masks.
 Both the options are available in the market and have their benefits and flaws.

 Frameless masks, though, give a broader view, are made by fewer manufacturers as they require more strength to stand the pressure underwater.
 Framed dive masks have much more options readily available and withstand the pressure better while providing the best vision.

 My recommendation as the best prescription dive mask of the lot is the Scubapro Zoom Evo Mask.
 You will see beyond the depths of water and it will ensure you have your best time and return for another diving experience soon.

-Just make sure you require a prescription lens dive mask first by checking with an expert.
+Just make sure you do require a prescription lens first by checking with an expert.
 Then with the given list of factors, find your dream mask, and voila, you are all prepared.
 Dive right inside and explore.